eogiesoba/Rools/README.md

 \
 #Purpose

 ROOLS is short for roomate-bills.
-This is a bill management app for roomates built with ReactJS; App will keep track of 4 main bills that are most commonly shared among roommates: Electricity, Gas, Internet, & Rent.
-A maximum of 3 roomamtes can be added for each user.
+This is a bill management app for roommates built with ReactJS; App will keep track of 4 main bills that are most commonly shared among roommates: Electricity, Gas, Internet, & Rent.
+A maximum of 3 roommates can be added for each user.
 Once roommates, and total bill costs are added, contribution for each roommate can be included.
 A total percentage contribution for each roommate towards the total bill is also automatically calculated and displayed.

 #Screenshot - 1 - SignIn Page